 The Occupational Safety and Health Administration (OSHA) defines workplace violence as “any act or threat of physical violence, harassment, intimidation, or other threatening disruptive behavior that occurs at the worksite.”
 According to OSHA, two million employees report being victims of workplace violence every year.
 Here are some practical steps you can take to help safeguard your workplace and protect your employees.

-Many employers have already begun returning to a pre-pandemic workplace environment, bringing employees back to the office full-time.
-For some, the thought of returning to the office, where they would be once again surrounded by coworkers for eight hours a day, may be overwhelming or create stress that could negatively impact their emotional well-being or mental health.
+Many employers have returned to a pre-pandemic workplace environment, bringing employees back to the office full-time.
+For some, returning to the office may be overwhelming or create stress that could negatively impact their emotional well-being or mental health.
 A hybrid workplace could help lessen the sudden added stress and prevent it from escalating to an unsafe level.
 Also consider that employees might be accustomed to working from their homes where they have less noise, stimuli and distraction.

 Implementing a hybrid workplace strategy could be a more flexible and accommodating alternative, where employees return on designated days and are otherwise allowed to continue working remotely the remainder of the work week.
 Solicit feedback from employees about their feelings on returning to the office, engage employees on strategies to make them feel comfortable and discuss and provide accommodations for employees who may need alternatives or who have disabilities or medical conditions preventing them from going back to the way things were.